-On average, listings lease in the $40's per square foot per year.
-The Northern Brooklyn region is seeing a decline in rates.
-In the last 3 months, the median rate decreased $7 per sqft per year.
-That's a 13% decrease in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Northern Brooklyn region is seeing a decrease in rates.
+In the last 3 months, the median rate decreased $2 per sqft per year.
+That's a 4% decrease in rent.

-Compared to the rest of the New York City market, the Northern Brooklyn region has less expensive rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the New York City market, the Northern Brooklyn submarket has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 180 listings have been posted online, so you'll want to check back regularly for new listings.
-About 2% of the listings in the Northern Brooklyn are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 180 listings have been made available, so you'll want to check back regularly for new listings.
+About 88% of the available space in the Northern Brooklyn are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,650 sqft.
-Most properties in this market are around 3 floors.
-Most buildings in this region were built in 1931 and are Class A.
+The standard measurement for office space in this area is around 1,500 sqft.
+Most properties in this market are around 3 stories.
+Most buildings in this market were built in 1931 and are Class C.